You’ve probably seen the commercials for the recently-published, already-controversial new book from Professor Richard Müller of UC Berkeley.

 Lewandowsky has earned widespread respect for his approach to skeptics, which is to avoid approaching them.

 “My philosophy as a research psychologist is simple: ’engagement is not the answer, it’s just a tremendous waste of time.’

 “There’s a well-documented history of climate denialists using conversation as a ploy to distract legitimate scholars—people like myself, George Marshall and Adam Corner—from useful work, like writing and publishing about what makes denialists tick.

-”It’s all highly orchestrated.”
+”It’s all highly, highly orchestrated.”

 “Treat all denier overtures to get to know you—however sincere they sound—as bullying,” says Lewandowsky.